TRANSNATIONAL THREATS, POLITICALLY INFORMED RESPONSES

 The programme is funded from June 2021 to September 2027 by the UK’s Foreign, Commonwealth & Development Office.
 It is led by the University of Birmingham in collaboration with a number of other leading research organisations.

-THE ACE
+THE ACE APPROACH

-SOC ACE is one component of the broader Anti-Corruption Evidence Programme funded by the UK government, with two sister programmes: the SOAS-led ACE Research Consortium (SOAS-ACE) and the Global Integrity – ACE Partnership (GI-ACE).
 SOC ACE uses a problem-led, politically informed approach, taking as its starting point – and adapting – the following framing principles underpinning the overall ACE research programme:

 Innovative approaches to testing and measuring the effects of anti-SOC, illicit finance and transnational corruption interventions

-‘Nose to tail’ engagement with policy makers and practitioners – from research design, implementation, delivery, communication and engagement
+‘Nose-to- tail’ engagement with policy makers and practitioners – from research design, implementation, delivery, communication and engagement

 Anti-SOC and Anti-Corruption, not just admiring the problem